Session 2: Marginalizing Immigrants Is an Old Story: It's Time to Write a New Chapter

 Session 5: Latin Rising: Delivering on the Promise, September 23

-Session 6: Algorithms and You: Decoding the Bias Within, December 2
+Session 6: How Algorithms ARE Affecting You: Decoding the Bias Within, December 2